-Here is a brief preview of the broad areas covered in the Personal Financial Planning course, and why each is so vital in making informed decisions for your family, as well as your clients.
+Here is a brief preview of the broad areas covered in the study of personal financial planning, including why each is so vital in making informed decisions for you, your family and your clients.

 Cash, Debt and Savings Management